tata1mg/notifyone-handler/README.md

     5. docker build . --tag notifyone-handler --build-arg SERVICE_NAME=notifyone_handler
     6. docker run notifyone-handler

-## API Documents
+## API Document
-We have used [sanic_openapi](https://pypi.org/project/sanic-openapi/) to automatically generate the OAS3 specification API documents for the APIs exposed in this service.
+We have used [sanic_openapi](https://github.com/sanic-org/sanic-openapi) to automatically generate the OAS3 specification API documents for the APIs exposed in this service.

 Once you are done with the service setup, the API documentation can be accessed at - **<service-host>:<service-port>/swagger**